Jconline/OpenBookFlash/README.md

 OpenBookFlash
 =============

-OpenBookFlash is a free interface to manipulate your SWF file generated with Adobe Indesign.
+OpenBookFlash is a free Book Flip interface to manipulate your SWF file generated with Adobe Indesign.

 How use OpenBookFlash ?